Mave9055/from-the-storm-to-the-fire/chapters/chapter-17-safety-first.md

 Safety turned out to be specific, not abstract.

-I had to make changes that didn’t look heroic.
+I had to make changes that didn't look heroic.
 Leaving situations that kept me dysregulated.
-Reducing exposure instead of increasing tolerance.
-Choosing boring over volatile.
+Reducing exposure instead of increasing tolerance. **Choosing boring over volatile.
 Predictable over exciting.
-Calm over chemistry.
+Calm over chemistry.**

 It felt wrong at first.

 My body was so used to intensity that safety felt like emptiness.
 Stillness felt like depression.
 Rest felt like giving up.
-I had to learn—slowly—that peace doesn’t come with fireworks.
+I had to learn—slowly—that peace doesn't come with fireworks.

 It comes with breath.

+---

+## Dismantling the NICU System

+What I was really doing was **purposefully dismantling the lesson from childhood**: that intensity equals connection.
+That chaos means you matter.
+That alarms are the only form of arms.

+In the NICU, in the glass box, I learned that stillness and silence were survival.
+That needing too much was dangerous.
+That the world beyond the transparent wall was loud and visible but never fully reachable.

+Choosing predictable over exciting wasn't settling.
+It was **choosing to finally live outside the NICU system**—outside the cycle of alarms pretending to be connection.

+**Alarms instead of arms.** That's what I'd been living on.
+The spike of adrenaline mistaken for intimacy.
+The crisis mistaken for care.

+Safety meant learning that I could be held without an emergency.
+That I could be seen without performing.
+That I could need things without triggering abandonment.

+It meant stepping outside the Glass Box—not by shattering it, but by learning I was no longer trapped inside.

 Creating safety wasn’t about avoiding life.